github-education-resources/Student-Developer-Pack-Current-Partners-FAQ/SDP-changelog.md

 Freshpaint was removed from the SDP.

-Sider was removed from the SDP.

-EverSQL was removed from the SDP.

-Education Host was removed from the SDP.

 Labs64 was removed from the SDP.

-Weglot was removed from the SDP.

-Transloadit was removed from the SDP.

-SQLSmash was removed from the SDP.

 Phrase was removed from the SDP.

-Pushbots was removed from the SDP.

 Radix was removed from the SDP.